A Practical Theory of Generalization in Selectivity Learning: Modeling CDF s with Neural Net s

 \textbf{\neucdf \textit{v.s.} Direct Selectivity Modeling?} We summarize the generalization performance of different models w.r.t two popular measures (RMSE and Qerror) in Table~\ref{table.qualitative.compare}.
 We define three qualitative levels of generalization performance on test sets --- (\ding{72}\ding{72}): RMSE $< 0.05$ or median Qerror $< 2$; (\ding{72}\ding{73}): $0.05<$ RMSE $< 0.2$ or $2<$ median Qerror $< 10$; (\ding{73}\ding{73}): RMSE $> 0.2$ or median Qerror $> 10$.
 From the table, we observe two important findings.

 \begin{description} [leftmargin=*] \item [F1.]
-It is not surprising to see all four models achieve very good in-distribution generalization performance w.r.t the metric they are optimized for.
+All four models achieve very good in-distribution generalization performance w.r.t the metric they are optimized for.
 Specifically, both LW-NN and MSCN are optimized for Qerror, but after using the \neucdf paradigm, they are optimized for RMSE. \item [F2.]
 LW-NN and MSCN perform poorly on OOD queries both in terms of Qerror and RMSE.
 More importantly, \neucdf can help them achieve much better OOD generalization performance even with Qerror.
-This matches the theoretical results regarding OOD generalization error in \S~\ref{section.ood}, and more importantly, inspires us to explore the idea of CDF modeling using a bigger picture, as we will show in the next section. \end{description}
+This matches the theoretical results regarding OOD generalization error in \S~\ref{section.ood}. \end{description}